Master of Science in Speech Language Pathology

 MSLP 6002.
 Head Neck Cancer, Tracheostomy, and Mechanical Ventilation.
 3 Credit Hours.

 This is a two-part course.
-Part I covers assessment and management of speech, voice, and swallowing disorders resulting from head and neck cancer and its treatment.
+Part I covers the assessment and management of speech, voice, and swallowing disorders resulting from head and neck cancer.
 The voice and speech changes resulting from head and neck surgeries and treatment strategies are discussed.
 Part II covers the unique challenges of evaluation and treatment of speech and voice impairments related to tracheostomy tube placement and/or ventilator support.
-Basic understanding of various tracheostomy tubes, one-way speaking valves, and ventilators/ventilator settings are reviewed, and short- and long-term options for communication are discussed.
+A basic understanding of various tracheostomy tubes, one-way speaking valves, and ventilators/ventilator settings is reviewed, and short- and long-term options for communication are discussed.

 MSLP 6003.
 Applied Topics in Communication Disorders and Sciences.
 2 Credit Hours.